metablaster/WindowsFirewallRuleset/Modules/Ruleset.IP/Help/en-US/Ruleset.IP.md

 ## Description

-{{ Fill in the Description }}
+Module to perform IPv4 subnet math

 ## Ruleset.IP Cmdlets

 ### [ConvertFrom-HexIP](ConvertFrom-HexIP.md)

-Converts a hexadecimal IP address into a dotted decimal string.
+Converts a hexadecimal IP address into a dotted decimal string

 ### [ConvertTo-BinaryIP](ConvertTo-BinaryIP.md)

-Converts a Decimal IP address into a binary format.
+Converts a Decimal IP address into a binary format

 ### [ConvertTo-DecimalIP](ConvertTo-DecimalIP.md)

-Converts a Decimal IP address into a 32-bit unsigned integer.
+Converts a Decimal IP address into a 32-bit unsigned integer

 ### [ConvertTo-DottedDecimalIP](ConvertTo-DottedDecimalIP.md)

-Converts either an unsigned 32-bit integer or a dotted binary string to an IP Address.
+Converts either an unsigned 32-bit integer or a dotted binary string to an IP Address

 ### [ConvertTo-HexIP](ConvertTo-HexIP.md)

-Convert a dotted decimal IP address into a hexadecimal string.
+Convert a dotted decimal IP address into a hexadecimal string

 ### [ConvertTo-Mask](ConvertTo-Mask.md)

-Convert a mask length to a dotted-decimal subnet mask.
+Convert a mask length to a dotted-decimal subnet mask

 ### [ConvertTo-MaskLength](ConvertTo-MaskLength.md)

-Convert a dotted-decimal subnet mask to a mask length.
+Convert a dotted-decimal subnet mask to a mask length

 ### [ConvertTo-Subnet](ConvertTo-Subnet.md)

-Convert a start and end IP address to the closest matching subnet.
+Convert a start and end IP address to the closest matching subnet

 ### [Get-BroadcastAddress](Get-BroadcastAddress.md)

-Get the broadcast address for a network range.
+Get the broadcast address for a network range

 ### [Get-NetworkAddress](Get-NetworkAddress.md)

-Get the network address for a network range.
+Get the network address for a network range

 ### [Get-NetworkRange](Get-NetworkRange.md)

-Get a list of IP addresses within the specified network.
+Get a list of IP addresses within the specified network

 ### [Get-NetworkSummary](Get-NetworkSummary.md)